 One of the methods unique to biodynamic agriculture is the use of the biodynamic preparations.
 Horns filled with manure?
 Grinding up quartz crystals?
 At best it sounds mystical at worst madness, but there is method in it and 90 years of experience and research both quantitative and qualitative that indicates that it works.

-We have designed a course to help you understand and build a relationship to the biodynamic preparations.
-This four-week course includes:
+This self-study course is our latest offering, designed to help you understand and build a relationship to the biodynamic preparations.
+There are lots of resources in the course including: